-In March 2019, we announced an agreement with Affibody, through which Alexion will obtain an exclusive worldwide license, as well as development and commercial rights, to ABY-039, a bivalent antibody-mimetic that targets the neonatal Fc receptor (FcRn) that is currently in Phase I development.
-Pursuant to the agreement, Alexion will lead the clinical development and commercial activities for ABY-039 in rare Immunoglobulin G (IgG)-mediated autoimmune diseases.
-The agreement with Affibody is subject to clearance under the Hart-Scott Rodino Antitrust Improvements Act and, subject to receipt of such approval, is expected to close in the second quarter 2019.
+In March 2019, we entered into an agreement with Affibody, through which Alexion obtained an exclusive worldwide license, as well as development and commercial rights, to ABY-039, a bivalent antibody-mimetic that targets the FcRn.
+Following receipt of applicable antitrust approval, the transaction closed in April 2019.
+Pursuant to the agreement, Alexion is leading the clinical development and commercial activities for ABY-039 in rare IgG-mediated autoimmune diseases.
+A Phase I study of single ascending doses and multiple ascending doses is ongoing.